krane/krane/docs/krane-config.md

 ### command

-A custom command to start the containers
+A custom command to start the containers.

 - required: `false`